 How a Crazed Fan Shot at BOBBY HEENAN during a Match in 1975

 Here’s an insane story about Bobby Heenan and a crazed fan that took place at an event in Chicago in 1975, during the days when kayfabe was well and truly protected.

 In the past, it was common practice for wrestlers to adhere to kayfabe in public, even when outside the ring and off-camera, in order to preserve the illusion that the competition in pro wrestling was not staged.
 This was due in no small part to feuds between wrestlers sometimes lasting for years, and which could be utterly destroyed in seconds if they were shown associating as friends in public, and thus potentially affect ticket revenue.

 During one particular show in Chicago in 1975, one crazed fan took the action in the ring too seriously and took matters into his own hands to help out the ‘good guys’.
 Not much has been documented about this story as it took place before the days of the Internet and social media, though it was mentioned in passing in Bobby Heenan’s documentary.

-Here is the story, as told by the participants in the match.
+Here is the story of the fan with a gun, as told by Bobby Heenan, Verne Gagne and others involved in the match.